Subtitle: When Instagram Ruins Travel

 I really don’t mean to be negative or discourage anyone from visiting, but having the benefit of hindsight, Jonathan and I agree we would have skipped this spot.
 I would really only recommend it to diehard Potterheads.
 If you still want to see Livraria Lello in person, please do!
 Just be ready for what you’ll find inside.
 Here are a few tips, based on our experience:

 1. You must buy a ticket before entering.
-It costs 5 euros and can be purchased online (with a small service fee) or in person at a storefront to the left of the bookstore (no service fee).
-The ticket is valid all day, so we bought our ticket in the morning and visited later in the day.
+It costs 8 euros (up from 5 when we visited) and can be purchased online (with a small service fee) or in person at a storefront to the left of the bookstore (no service fee).
+During our visit, the ticket was valid all day, so we bought our ticket in the morning and visited later in the day.
+Now you must choose the date and time of your visit when you purchase.
+(Note: As of 2024, there are now multiple ticket options available.)

 2. The line goes quicker than you might think.
 If you have multiple people in your group, have one person go buy tickets and check your bags (large purses and backpacks are not allowed, but free lockers are provided) while another waits in line.